timabell/timwise.co.uk/_posts/2021-12-17-phone-setup-notes.md

 A complete list

 * Settings
+	* Network and Internet
+		*	Hotspot and Tethering
+			* Wi-Fi Hotspot
+				* On
+				* AP Band
+					* 5 GHz band preferred
+			* Bluetooth tethering > On (to give the laptop internet out and about)
+		* Connected Devices
+			* Connection preferences
+				* Bluetooth
+					* Device name: foo
+	* Apps and Notifications
+		* Default apps
+			* SMS app > Signal (actually a great integrated SMS app)
 	* Battery
 	* Battery saver and performance
 		* Automatic power saver - 15% (off by default oddly)